 Where to stay in the Many Glacier area of Glacier National Park:

 You’ll need to plan ahead as national park lodging in Glacier books up at least a year in advance.
 Go in early September as both lodging choices close by the middle of the month.

 More fall hikes that I’ve enjoyed at Glacier National Park:

-- The hike to Grinnell Lake is an easy hike at Many Glacier.
+- The hike to Grinnell Lake is an easy Glacier National Park hiking experience.

 - On the west side of Glacier National Park, hike the trail to Avalanche Lake.

 Check out the My Itchy Travel Feet hiking planner before hitting the trail at any time of the year.